-Libero SoC for Classic Constraint Flow v11.7 SP2
+Libero SoC for Classic Constraint Flow v11.8

-User's Guide
+User Guide

 NOTE: PDF files are intended to be viewed on the printed page; links and cross-references in this PDF file may point to external files and generate an error when clicked.
 View the online help included with software to enable all linked content.